orn8/tinfoil/README.md

 Title: Ghost eShop Retro NX
 ```

-* **NX Shared Saves:** This database contains modified save files that are installable on many games.
+* **NX Shared Saves:** This database contains modified save files that are installable on a variety of games.
 ```
 Protocol: https
 Host: nx-saves.ghostland.at